NVIDIA/spark-rapids/CONTRIBUTING.md

 ### Building a Distribution for a Single Spark Release

 In many situations the user knows that the Plugin jar will be deployed for a single specific Spark release.
-It is most commonly the case a container image for a cloud or local deployment includes Spark binaries as well.
+It is most commonly the case when a container image for a cloud or local deployment includes Spark binaries as well.
 In such a case it is advantageous to create a jar with a conventional class directory structure avoiding complications such as [#3704](https://github.com/NVIDIA/spark-rapids/issues/3704).
 To this end add